linroger/Wealth-of-Nations/Fixed Income Asset Pricing/Problem Sets/BUS 35130 SPRING 2024 SOLUTION TO HOMEWORK 1.md

 ## PART I. DURATION HEDGING AND FACTOR NEUTRALITY

 For simplicity,  we are going to assume that at the two dates the LIF still has 5 years to maturity.
 To find the price of the LIF,  we need to find zero coupon prices to discount the cash flows of the security.
 The Z's are embedded in the yield curve data given so we need to extract them.
 Unlike homework 2,  this time we cannot proceed by bootstrapping since we do not have price data for bonds of di!erent maturities as of each date.
-An alternative is to interpolate the zero-coupon yield curve using the data given.
+An alternative is to interpolate the [[Lecture 7-Risk and Return of Bonds#7.1 Zero-coupon yield curve|zero-coupon yield curve]] using the data given.
 Interpolation is fine in this case because these are zero coupon yields,  and so there is no theoretical error in doing this approximation.
 In Matlab we can do the interpolation as follows:

 ## Y INT=INTERP1(MAT,  YIELDS,  MATINT,  'CUBIC')